Intent, Implementation and Impact

 At Alwoodley we believe Science should inspire, enthuse and enable children to find out about the world around them and how it works.

 Science is the study of nature and how things work, the reasons behind every-day things.
-It’s about making strange, mysterious, and complicated things become things we understand.
-It is about measuring and testing things, and trying to find rules about how things work by testing them fairly.
-Working scientifically helps develop critical thinking skills, and has lots of links to other subjects, especially Maths and Design Technology.
-At Alwoodley we try to make Science lessons as practical and enjoyable as possible - we have lots of children and teachers who love Science here!
-At Alwoodley we believe
+It’s about making the strange, mysterious, and complicated become concepts that we understand.
+It is about measuring and testing, and trying to find rules about how things work by testing them fairly.
+Working scientifically helps develop critical thinking skills, and has many links to other subjects, especially Maths and Design Technology.
+At Alwoodley, we make Science lessons practical and enjoyable - we have lots of children and teachers who love Science here!

 In school our wider intent is to make learning meaningful and memorable whilst weaving in our three golden threads.